Flow builder basics

 To display flows only on certain pages after they've started, enable Temporarily hide flow if in the flow's advanced settings.
 This conceals the flow when conditions are met and allows other flows to start.

-Important: Always use auto-start conditions to control who sees a flow and when, rather than relying on the temporary hide condition.
+Important: Best practice is to use auto-start conditions to control who sees a flow and when, rather than relying on the temporary hide condition.

 Using Backdrops